Hinged Knee Prosthesis – The Plus in Stability

 These prostheses have a mechanical axis that stabilizes the knee joint and guides movements within a predetermined radius.

-• Description: The coupling mechanism connects the femoral and tibial parts of the prosthesis via an axis, actively stabilizing the knee joint regardless of ligament or tissue conditions.
+- Description: The coupling mechanism connects the femoral and tibial parts of the prosthesis via an axis.
+This actively stabilizes the knee joint, independent of ligaments or tissue conditions.

 4. Joint-bridging or modular knee prostheses